 Earlier this summer, Steve Frecon led a farm tour for Elijah Goodman, Daniel Intartaglio, and Alex Scaletta from The FruitGuys’ Philadelphia facility, providing insight into the mission and ethics of the orchard.

 Education and Outreach

 “My family is a big believer in consumer education,” Steve says.
-Because of this, Frecon is involved in tremendous national and statewide farm-to-school programs that expose thousands of young students to fresh fruits and vegetables.
+Because of this, Frecon participates in large national and statewide farm-to-school programs that expose thousands of young students to fresh fruits and vegetables.
 Working directly with schools in the Philadelphia region has allowed the farm to bring produce as fresh as what’s sold at their farm stand right into the cafeterias.
 Steve explains that educating kids about produce “creates an adult who already has a taste and passion for fresh fruits and vegetables.”